Skip to main content

 Do I need to file DS-3035 if I'm only updating my address or contact information?

-Consult the official instructions to determine the appropriate form or process for your specific update.
-For comprehensive guidance tailored to your immigration case and circumstances, carefully review the official DS-3035 instructions.
+Consult the official instructions to determine the appropriate form or procedure for your specific update.
+For comprehensive guidance tailored to your immigration case, review the official DS-3035 instructions.

-Do I need to prove my intent to depart the United States?
+Do I need to provide proof of my intent to depart the United States?

 How do I choose the correct eligibility category code on DS-3035?

-The eligibility category code you fall under dictates the basis for filing Form DS-3035.
-It is essential to consult the instructions relevant to your specific category before beginning the process.
+The eligibility category code you select dictates the basis for filing Form DS-3035.
+Be sure to consult the instructions relevant to your specific category prior to beginning the application process.

 What supporting documents do I need for DS-3035?